trezor/blockbook/docs/build.md

 `BASE_IMAGE`: Specifies the base image of the Docker build image.
 By default, it chooses the same Linux distro as the host machine but you can override it this way `make BASE_IMAGE=debian:10 all-bitcoin` to make a build for Debian 10.

-*Please be aware that we are running our Blockbooks on Debian 9 and Debian 10 and do not offer support with running it on other distros.*
+*Please be aware that we are currently running our Blockbooks on Debian 11 and do not offer support with running it on other distros.*

 `NO_CACHE`: Common behaviour of Docker image build is that build steps are cached and next time they are executed much faster.
 Although this is a good idea, when something went wrong you will need to override this behaviour somehow.
 Execute this